cmmiller26/AppliedAI-Email-Demo/docs/TESTING.md

 # Email Classification Testing Guide

-Complete guide for testing the email classification system using test emails in your Inbox.
+Complete guide for testing the email classification system using Azure OpenAI Service with test emails in your Inbox.

 ---